Exploring the boundary of quantum correlations with a time-domain optical processor

 Next, we proceed to test the three-context GHZ-type paradox by directly measuring the three sums of probabilities in Eq.\,(\ref{eq:ghz-3ctx}).
 Our experimental result gives:

 It was in excellent accord with quantum predictions and displayed strong disagreement with the prediction of the noncontextual theories.

-Further, we complemented the observation GHZ-type paradox with a test of the noncontextuality inequality associated with the same exclusivity graph.
+Note that the orthogonality between exclusive events is never perfect in a real experiment, so the observation of a GHZ-type paradox should be taken as a strong, but qualitative indication of contextuality.
+To substantiate the observation, we further implement a test of the noncontextuality inequality (Eq.\,(\ref{eq:CSW})) associated with the same exclusivity graph.
 Violation of such an inequality compensates for the deviation from ideal exclusivity and can refute noncontextual models with realistic experimental data\,\cite{Cabello16}.
+The test is made possible using the same data from the GHZ-type paradox which gives the first term of Eq.\,(\ref{eq:CSW}), together with a verification of orthogonality between all projectors supposed to be orthogonal to each other, which gives the first term of Eq.\,(\ref{eq:CSW}).
+We describe the detailed procedure in the \methodsname\ section.
+We observe:

-From the verification of orthogonality we deduced the second term in Eq.\,(\ref{eq:CSW}) to be $0.651(4)$.
-As shown in Fig.\,\ref{fig:result}(b), by adding this term of compensation to the ideal-case classical bound, we found that after correcting for the non-ideal exclusivity, the experimental data still violated the upper bound of noncontextuality by 8.06 standard deviations and thus rejecting such a description with almost absolute confidence.
+which means that, after correcting for the imperfect exclusivity and adding the correlation term to the ideal-case classical bound, the experimental data still violated the upper bound of noncontextuality by 8.06 standard deviations and thus rejecting such a description with almost absolute confidence.